 sudo systemctl daemon-reload

-# Then enable and start
+# Enable and start your new service

 sudo systemctl enable --now myapp.service